alvinwatner/investments-tracking-app/README.md

 # Summary

-In this technical test, I demonstrated a broad landscape of frontend skills ranging from web-desktop, mobile to Android & iOS mobile applications.
-I believe I would be a valuable asset to Packform, allowing the company to focus more on business aspects.
+In this technical test, I demonstrated a broad landscape of frontend skills, covering web, mobile, Android, and iOS applications.
+I believe my expertise can significantly contribute to Packform, allowing the company to focus more on business aspects.

-## Packform Technical Test (Flutter)
+## Packform Technical Test (Web, Mobile, Android, & iOS)

+## Web and Mobile

+The web and mobile versions were built using the popular React.JS framework, Next.JS.
+You can find the repository [here](https://github.com/alvinwatner/investments-tracking-app-nextjs).

+## Android and iOS

-In this particular repository, I showcased my Flutter technical skills with scalability and maintainability in mind, highlighting the following aspects:
+The Android and iOS versions were built with Flutter, a widely-used cross-platform framework.
+You can find the Android `apk` at the "Additional Link" section.
+In this repository, I showcased my Flutter technical skills with scalability and maintainability in mind.
+Key aspects include:

 1. The implementation of Clean Architecture as proposed by Robert C. Martin.
 2. The ability to adjust to different technical environments.